 In the Upper Franconian Azendorf, not far from the A70 motorway, you will find the largest production location for dry mortar in the whole of Germany.
 Since 1978, masonry mortar, screed and plaster have been produced at the headquarters in Azendorf under the brand name “maxit”.
-Four large compounding plants and two bagging lines in the three-shift operation provide the market supply in Bavaria and furthermore with 225,000 tonnes of high-quality product per year.
+Three large compounding plants and compounding tower 5, which went into operation at the end of 2022, with two additional compounding lines and two bagging lines, ensure that the market in Bavaria and beyond is supplied with 225,000 tonnes of high-quality products per year.

 A strong research and development department has created a technology centre here in Azendorf.
 The development of innovative products and constant investment in new technology guarantee products of the highest quality.
 This was documented with the new construction of a research and development centre a few years ago.
 The important contact to the customers should experience new possibilities in this building.
 In a modern, spacious training area, information events for construction companies, architects and planners now also take place under optimal conditions.

-250 employees ensure here daily at the location that procedure for manufacture, transport and sales of the products runs smoothly.
+More than 300 employees at the site ensure that the production, transport and distribution of the products run smoothly every day.
 Our own transport vehicles belong likewise to the service, like order acceptance and disposition in every region.

 Since 1908 the Johann Bergmann company has been extracting and processing limestone for the maxit Group in Azendorf, not far from the towns of Kulmbach, Bayreuth and Bamberg.
 Amid the idyllic Jurassic landscape limestone is extracted and processed into a number of products, among which are limestone grit, burnt lime, quicklime and hydrated lime.
 Since 1978 the Bergmann company has been under the control of the Groppweis family, co-shareholders of Franken Maxit.
-As of now three generations, Hans-Dieter Groppweis leads as the managing director of the Franken Maxit Group.
+Hans-Dieter Groppweis is now the third generation to lead the maxit Group as managing director, and with Sebastian Groppweis, Katharina Straßburger-Groppweis and Julia Groppweis, the fourth generation is already firmly integrated into the family business and its management.